 Areas of Expertise

-Development of the Learner; Research, Assessment, & Technology; Social Justice & Diversity; Internship; Meeting Counseling Needs of Diverse Populations in Schools; Increasing Academic Resiliency; Strengthening the Home-school Connection; Career Development Issues for Students
+Educational Research, Assessment, & Technology; Social Justice & Diversity; Internship; Meeting Counseling Needs of Diverse Populations in Schools; Trauma-Informed Work in Schools; Increasing Academic Resiliency; Strengthening Family & School Connections; Post-Secondary College & Career Development for First Generation & Students of Color; School-Based Research Evaluation and Consultation

 - Torres, D.M. & Levine, N. (2008).
 Lewis & Clark College—Roosevelt High School Partnership Project: A Needs Assessment.
 Institutional Report.